Pain and pancreatic cancer

 Getting help early on can help you feel more in control of your pain.
 Don’t try to cope alone.
 Speak to your doctors or nurses, or ask a family member or friend to speak to them for you.

 You can also speak to our nurses on our free Support Line with any questions or worries you may have about your pain.

 Download our booklet below to find out more about pain and pancreatic cancer.
 You can also order paper copies of our information on our order form.

 You might want to write down any questions you have for your doctor, so that you don’t forget to ask them.
 You may also like to take someone with you when you see your doctor.
 They can write down the answers to any questions you have and any important information.

 - What type of pain do I have?

-- Who can help with managing my pain?
+- Who can help me cope with my pain?

-- Who should I contact for help at night or the weekend?
+- Who should I contact for help at night or at the weekend?

 - What should I do if the pain doesn’t get better?